holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 With the continual push for shorter development cycles, combined with continuous delivery, as well as cloud and virtual based infrastructure, containers have become an important part of the continuous delivery pipeline.
 Docker has established itself as a top contender in this space.

 Many of Docker's defaults favour ease of use over security, in saying that, Docker's security considerations follow closely.
-After working with Docker, the research I have performed in writing these sections on Docker security, while having the chance to [discuss](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) many of my concerns and ideas with the Docker Security team lead, Diogo Mónica, it is my belief that, by default, Docker containers, infrastructure and orchestration provide better security than running your applications in Virtual Machines (VMs).
+After working with Docker, the research I have performed in writing these sections on Docker security, while having the chance to [discuss](http://www.se-radio.net/2017/05/se-radio-episode-290-diogo-monica-on-docker-security/) many of my concerns and ideas with the Docker Security team lead, Diogo MÃ³nica, it is my belief that, by default, Docker containers, infrastructure and orchestration provide better security than running your applications in Virtual Machines (VMs).
 Just be careful when comparing containers with VMs, as this is analogous with comparing apples to oranges.

 Docker security provides immense configurability to improve its security posture many times over better than defaults.
 In order to do this properly, you will have to invest some time and effort into learning about the possible issues, features, and how to configure them.
 I have attempted to illuminate this specifically in these sections on Docker security.